cseanburns/electronic_resource_mgmt/src/12-acquisitions-collection-development.md

 [(Harloe & Budd, 1994, p.
 83)][harloe1994].
 We have already learned that some
 [formats cost more](09-markets-economics.html),
-but we must also ask,
+but we must also ask new questions: how does format (or *form*) either prevent or facilitate access?
-how does format (or *form*) either prevent or facilitate access?
+If you catch the implicit gotcha there, you can see that a thread connects acquisitions, collections development, and usability, since usability is an *access problem*.
-If you catch the implicit gotcha there, you can see that a thread connects acquisitions, collections development, and usability, the latter which we'll learn more about later in this work.
+We will cover usability issues later.

 In a collection development course, you would unquestionably focus on